coleifer/peewee/docs/peewee/playhouse.rst

             database = db

 That's it!
-If you would like finer-grained control over the pool of connections, check out the :ref:`advanced_connection_management` section.
+If you would like finer-grained control over the pool of connections, check out the :ref:`connection_management` section.

 Pool APIs
 ^^^^^^^^^